morcibacsi/PSAVanCanBridge/readme.md

  - Speed and RPM (for automatic volume correction functionality in the head unit)
  - Messages shown on the multifunction display (MFD)
  - Air conditioning status (speed, air recycling, rear window demist, A/C enabled status also the internal temperature, and the directions are read via diagnostic messages)
- - Most of the odometer funtionality (fuel level, coolant temperature, lights and turn-indicator status, mil, airbag lights, only the battery and the heating spark indicator is missing)
+ - Most of the odometer functionality (fuel level, coolant temperature, lights and turn-indicator status, mil, airbag lights, only the battery and the heating spark indicator is missing)
  - Display and radio lights based on the side lights and dipped beam status
  - Trip computer related data
  - Door statuses